 Breaks are beneficial to everyone.
 We could all use a break from time to time.
 So let’s try to make time for break time.

-2. try a snack
+2. Increase focus by trying a snack

 While we are at home, a snack is so easy to grab.
 How about we get something that will increase your child’s focus?
 Preferably while they are one that much-needed break?